 - French toast isn't actually French; Joseph French advertised the toast but forgot to add the apostrophe

-If you're looking to take your luxury holiday to France further afield, there's some place called the Cote D'Azur that allegedly has some nice places to stay and rather attractive coastal scenery.
+If you're looking to take your French foray further afield, there's some place called the Cote D'Azur that allegedly has some nice places to stay and rather attractive coastal scenery.
 You may have heard of it.
 The wider region of Provence with its trademark lavender fields and honey-coloured stone villages really does come close to God's own country.
 Despite what Yorkshiremen might have to say on the subject.

 Heading west, the gastronomic heartland of France is not Paris, but the lovely city of Lyon with its ancient city centre, complete with mysterious traboules, secret passages dating back to the Middle Ages.
 Lyon is also the perfect place from which to strike out on your luxury holiday and explore the legendary wine regions of Burgundy and the Rhone Valley.